 Drive to Newfoundland; from beneath the wintry layers escape green pastures in the summer to reveal breathtaking hiking routes.
 At Gros Morne Mountain (accessible through the Gros Morne National Park) you can get a stupendous views of the Ten Mile Brook Pond and the Bonne Bay from the summit.
 For more intriguing sights though follow the Alexander Murray Trail to reach the summit at the Corner Brook George and see icebergs floating in the distance.
 Newfoundland is also perfect for whale sightings—the humpback, minke, fin back, white-beaked, Atlantic white-sided, and killer whales are regular visitors in summer.

 Be Experimental in Quebec City

 Quebec City’s surging wine industry is the best excuse to take a half- or full-day wine-tasting excursion—across to Montmorency Fall, the stunning vineyard of Vignoble Ste-Petronille has a boutique bistro that offers good wine-tastings.
 Also visit the hip district of Limoilou.
 Recently transformed by a generation of young artists, it is home to artisan shops, local boutiques with unique souvenirs, and small bakeries.
-Hunger pangs can be satisfied at Le Fun en Bouche (1073 3e Ave, +1-418/524-7272), popular for its brunches, Café Sobb for its freshly brewed coffee, and Le Bal du Lezard for fantastic live music and vintage interiors.
+Café Sobb is popular for its freshly brewed coffee, and Le Bal du Lezard for fantastic live music and vintage interiors.